Tuning parameters of the video tracking window

 Note

-Detection applies a (or all) segmentation methods to one arena.
+- quick detect: applies a (or all) segmentation methods to one arena.
 Once finished, click Read to view the detection result.
-If correct, answer Done to proceed with tuning parameters for post processing.
+If correct, try post processing using full detect.

 Read: